-- B. Community Planning MAP funding may be used for three categories of planning activities: - 1.
-Community Plans, including but not limited to: - Comprehensive plans, including traditional functional elements and non-traditional works such as market analysis, feasibility analysis of development opportunities and scenarios, sustainability assessment, and design concept renderings.
-Comprehensive plans must contain minimum content required by the PA Municipalities Planning Code. - Functional or area plans like economic development plans, redevelopment plans, downtown or neighborhood plans, corridor development plans, etc. - 2.
-Plan Implementation, including but not limited to: - A zoning, subdivision and land development, or official map ordinance. - Development of a regulatory or program tool such as traditional neighborhood development, planned residential development, or transferable development rights. - Transportation capital improvements plan and impact fee ordinance. - Effort to implement a multimunicipal comprehensive plan under Article XI of the PA Municipalities Planning Code, like a specific plan or tax revenue and fee sharing program. - Design guidelines. - Advisory guidelines (required by the PA MPC) published by county planning commissions to promote general consistency with an adopted county comprehensive plan. - Implementation activities will be given greater consideration for funding if recommended in the adopted comprehensive plan of participating municipality(ies). - 3.
-Transit Revitalization Investment District (TRID) Planning Studies, prepared as prescribed by Act 238 of 2004.
+B. Community Planning

+MAP funding may be used for three categories of planning activities:

+- 1. Community Plans, including but not limited to: - a.
+Comprehensive plans, including traditional functional elements and non-traditional works such as market analysis, feasibility analysis of development opportunities and scenarios, sustainability assessment, and design concept renderings.
+Comprehensive plans must contain minimum content required by the PA Municipalities Planning Code. - b.
+Functional or area plans like economic development plans, redevelopment plans, downtown or neighborhood plans, corridor development plans, etc. - 2.
+Plan Implementation, including but not limited to: - a.
+A zoning, subdivision and land development, or official map ordinance. - b.
+Development of a regulatory or program tool such as traditional neighborhood development, planned residential development, or transferable development rights. - c.
+Transportation capital improvements plan and impact fee ordinance. - d.
+Effort to implement a multi-municipal comprehensive plan under Article XI of the PA Municipalities Planning Code, like a specific plan or tax revenue and fee sharing program. - e.
+Design guidelines. - f.
+Advisory guidelines (required by the PA MPC) published by county planning commissions to promote general consistency with an adopted county comprehensive plan. - g.
+Implementation activities will be given greater consideration for funding if recommended in the adopted comprehensive plan of participating municipality(ies). - 3.
+Transit Revitalization Investment District (TRID) Planning Studies prepared as prescribed by Act 238 of 2004.